aster-hu/blog/_posts/2020-04-10-python textbased adventure game.md

   desc = dedent("""
   You find yourself standing in a kitchen.
 There's some food on a table.
-  On the corner, you can see a brass lantern and a knife on the counter.
+  In the corner, you can see a brass lantern and a knife on the counter.
   A hallway is in the west of the kitchen.
   """)
   print(desc)
 ```
 Output:
 >You find yourself standing in a kitchen.
 There's some food on a table.
->On the corner, you can see a brass lantern and a knife on the counter.
+>In the corner, you can see a brass lantern and a knife on the counter.
 >A hallway is in the west of the kitchen.